zaidxahmed-cyber/SOC-Investigation-Lab/docs/project-overview.md

 ## 7. Detections Built So Far

-Four detections are currently live, deliberately spanning both attack surfaces.
+Five detections are live, deliberately spanning both attack surfaces.

 ### Detection 01 — New Account Created and Promoted to Admin
 - Technique: T1136.001 (Create Account) and T1098 (Account Manipulation)